Nush395/TrueSkill/README.md

 # TrueSkill
-A library that implements part of the Microsoft TrueSkill algorithm to rate table football games.
-Specifically this library currently implements the two player/two team case.
+This library is an implementation of the algorithm described in [the original paper by the team at Microsoft Research](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/01/NIPS2006_0688.pdf).
+It does not yet model/allow the option for draws to happen in games.
 ## Motivation
-I created this library as a fun way of being able to understand the TrueSkill algorithm as part of my journey on all things Bayesian and Machine Learning.
+I created this library as a fun way of being able to understand the TrueSkill algorithm as part of my journey on all things Bayesian and Machine Learning and also as a way for me to be able to rank games in table football/tennis amongst my mates.
 ## Requirements
 * Python 3.6+
 * Scipy 1.1.0
 * Numpy 1.18.0
 ## Usage
-TBD...
+### Direct usage

+### Direct usage of factor graph
 ## Credits
 As listed above the [original paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/01/NIPS2006_0688.pdf) where the details of the TrueSkill algorithm were laid out.
 I used the following blog/article to help with my understanding and it was very useful.